ksonnet/ksonnet/docs/cli-reference/ks_env.md

 Environments are represented as a hierarchy in the 'environments' directory of a ksonnet application.
 For example, in the example below, there are two
 environments: 'default' and 'us-west/staging'.
-Each contains a cached version of ksonnet-lib, and a 'spec.json' that contains the server and server cert that uniquely identifies the cluster.
+Each contains a cached version of `ksonnet-lib` , and a `spec.json` that contains the server and server cert that uniquely identifies the cluster.

     environments/
       default/           [Default generated environment]
         .metadata/
           k.libsonnet
           k8s.libsonnet
           swagger.json
         spec.json
 		default.jsonnet
+        params.libsonnet
       us-west/
         staging/         [Example of user-generated env]
           .metadata/
             k.libsonnet
             k8s.libsonnet
             swagger.json
           spec.json      [This will contain the API server address of the environment and other environment metadata] staging.jsonnet
+          params.libsonnet

 ```
 ks env